WorkOfStan/seablast-dist/README.md

 Edit these two configuration files; then re-run assemble.sh

 Note: the current configuration is in the `conf/phinx.local.php` so that it is automatically NOT commited to git

+## Examples

+- try /redir to see how it is redirected to /kontakt
+- try /use-mirror to see how API call works